 While service leadership opportunities are fundamental for developing the whole child in a holistic way, there is also the added benefit that the same opportunities look great to future college admissions boards or even employers, because it indicates to them that your child has developed vital life skills often associated with service leadership.

-What does spiritual learning and service leadership look like at Concordia?
+What does values-based education and service learning look like at Concordia?

 An important thing to remember when discussing spirituality at Concordia is that everyone is at a different stage of their personal spiritual journey, and there’s nothing wrong with that.